mcjill/ezpie/README.md

 ## this is an open-source website for all levels to learn programming

 the website is in devolopment so wont be available before august end(may take longer then that).\
-**But beta version is!** so go and check it out.\
+**But beta version is!** so go and [check it out](https://ishaan010.github.io/ezpie).\
 Why not contribute my website, read the [contributing file](https://github.com/ishaan010/ezpie/blob/master/CONTRIBUTING.md) for more detail.
 ![ezpie](https://user-images.githubusercontent.com/104765117/172398008-f0f50a3c-1a91-4ff4-80cc-ad8eaed1b354.png)
 The website is totally free! and no joke you can learn programming for totally free.
 In the website you can learn python, javascript, html and css.
 More programming languages will be added later on.
-If you like my work then give a star, If you like my work then contribute, If you
+If you like my work then give a star ot help by contributing

 ## License